Topography Of Recurrent Inhibitory Postsynaptic Potentials Between Individual Motoneurons In The Cat

 Journal of Neurophysiology

 Digital Object Identifier (DOI)

 McCurdy, M. L. and Hamm, T. M., "Topography Of Recurrent Inhibitory Postsynaptic Potentials Between Individual Motoneurons In The Cat" (1994).
-Neurobiology.
+Translational Neuroscience.
 99.